 Golfers choosing Modena’s greens can travel just a few kilometres to visit Piazza Grande, one of the city’s UNESCO monuments together with its Cathedral and the Ghirlandina tower, construction of both ordered by the powerful Canossa court.

 Golfers staying at clubs near the city of mosaics, Ravenna, can enjoy the eight UNESCO monuments in and around the city dating back to the early-Christian period.
-In Ferrara, a Renaissance city, the historic centre itself is a UNESCO heritage site, together with the holiday residences of the Este dynasty − commonly known as Delizie Estensi − and the Po River Delta.
+In Ferrara, a Renaissance city, the historic centre itself is a UNESCO heritage site, together with the holiday residences of the Este dynasty − commonly known as Delizie Estensi − and the Po Delta Park.

 Bologna’s five golf courses will give you the chance to visit the city that, with over 38 km of trails, has the world’s longest portico-covered road.
 As it is a UNESCO Creative City of Music, strolling under those arches will lead you to discover the Music Museum, the Tagliavini Collection or one of the many places that are symbolic of Bologna’s musical tradition.